Select your language

 Source: Own calculations based on Health Interview Survey, Sciensano, 2001-2018 [11]

-People in the lowest educational group were more likely to present an anxiety or depressive disorder
+People in the group with the lowest level of education were more likely to have an anxiety or depressive disorder

 There is a strong socio-economic gradient in the prevalence of mental health disorders.
 After age-adjustment, anxiety disorders were 2.3 times more frequent in people from the lowest educational group compared to the highest educational group.
 Depressive disorders were 3 times more frequent in people from the lowest educational group compared to the highest educational group.